This is the multi-page printable view of this section. Click here to print.

 • For HTTP/HTTPS, you can specify one of "", source-ip, cookie to use.

-service.beta.kubernetes.io/scp-load-balancer-client-cert-idHTTPS-UUID78b9105e00324715b63700933125fa83Specify the ID of the client SSL certificate for the LB Listener
+service.beta.kubernetes.io/scp-load-balancer-client-cert-idHTTPS-UUID78b9105e00324715b63700933125fa83Specify the ID of the LB Listener’s client SSL certificate

 Table.
-Settings related to LB Listener in Kubernetes annotations
+LB Listener-related settings in Kubernetes annotations

 service.beta.kubernetes.io/scp-load-balancer-health-check-enabledAlltruetrue, falsetrueSpecify whether to use LB health check

-service.beta.kubernetes.io/scp-load-balancer-health-check-protocolAllTCPTCP, HTTPTCPSpecify the protocol for LB health check
+service.beta.kubernetes.io/scp-load-balancer-health-check-protocolAllTCPTCP, HTTPTCPSpecify the LB health check protocol

-service.beta.kubernetes.io/scp-load-balancer-health-check-portAll{nodeport}1 - 6553430000Specify the health check port for LB health check
+service.beta.kubernetes.io/scp-load-balancer-health-check-portAll{nodeport}1 - 6553430000Specify the LB health check port

-service.beta.kubernetes.io/scp-load-balancer-health-check-urlHTTP/string/healthzSpecify the URL for LB health check
+service.beta.kubernetes.io/scp-load-balancer-health-check-urlHTTP/String/healthzSpecify the LB health check URL

-service.beta.kubernetes.io/scp-load-balancer-health-check-response-codeHTTP200200 - 500200Specify the response code for LB health check
+service.beta.kubernetes.io/scp-load-balancer-health-check-response-codeHTTP200200 - 500200Specify the LB health check response code

-service.beta.kubernetes.io/scp-load-balancer-health-check-request-dataHTTP-stringusername=admin&password=1234Specify the request string for LB health check
+service.beta.kubernetes.io/scp-load-balancer-health-check-request-dataHTTP-Stringusername=admin&password=1234Specify the LB health check request string

 service.beta.kubernetes.io/scp-load-balancer-port-{port}-health-check-portAll-1 - 6553430000Specify the LB health check port for the Service’s {port} port number